 - expectoration training, which helps someone clear mucus from the airways

 COVID-19 can also impact the nervous system, including the brain.
 For some people, this may result in changes in cognition.
-According to a September 2020 article in The Lancet, those with long COVID may experience:
+According to a September 2020 article in

 - memory problems